MichalBurak/GuessTheNumberGame/README.md

 This is my second application written in React Native.
 I learned how to install the SDK and use it.
 The SDKs I used are LinearGradient and AppLoading.
 In addition, I learned how to run complex projects with more components.
 My first application created with React Native during the course.
+I still need to fix a few things.

 ## 🛠 Skills